 4) Seriously, is there nudity?

-City health inspector Kelly Leonard (Sara Botsford) orders a shipment of infected grain destroyed and in so doing sends a large population of rats fleeing into the city.
+And what exactly has caused this film’s rat problem?
+Well City health inspector Kelly Leonard (Sara Botsford) orders a shipment of infected grain destroyed and in so doing sends a large population of rats fleeing into the city.

 They also take out an old man walking through the park just to show they don’t have any age discrimination issues.

 The film’s other main lead is high school teacher Paul Harris (Sam Groom) who is divorced and has to make due with weekends with his young son.
-He also has to deal with amorous student Trudy White (Lisa Langlois) who has a crush on the good teacher which ends up complicating his budding relationship with Kelly the health inspector.
+He also has to deal with amorous student Trudy White (Lisa Langlois) who has a crush on the good teacher and this ends up complicating his budding relationship with Kelly the health inspector.
 Trudy also has a high school sweet heart that she dumps so she can devout her time to chasing older more sophisticated men.
 All the romantic entanglements in this film go nowhere and serve no real purpose other than to throw our characters together for the rat smorgasbord.

-When one of Paul’s students is bitten and more and more reports of attacks pour into the Department of Health, Kelly sends her field officer George Foskins (Scatman Crothers) into the sewers to check things out.
+When one of Paul’s students is bitten, and more and more reports of attacks pour into the Department of Health, Kelly sends her field officer George Foskins (Scatman Crothers) into the sewers to check things out.
 He doesn’t want to go because he’s seen some huge rats down there lately.
 She pooh poohs his fears and sends him off to get eaten.

-And wreak havoc at local theatre showing a Bruce Lee retrospective.
+The rats wreak havoc at local theatre showing a Bruce Lee retrospective.
 In attendance are Trudy and her high school friends who we are all surprised lasted this long.

 The rats manage to chew through the transit power lines leaving the Mayor and his party trapped on a subway car.
 Not knowing how long the power we’ll be out the subway car driver urges his passengers into the tunnel where of course the rats are waiting and the feast kicks into high gear.

-Paul punches out a transit cop who tries to prevent him from crashing the gala and races to the rescue.
+Paul punches out a transit cop who tries to prevent him from crashing the gala and he races to the rescue.
 He manages to get Kelly and his son out of the main tunnel and away from the ravenous rats but of course ends up leading his group right into the rats nest.
 Nice one Paul.
 But with some quick thinking he uses a small butane tank as a flamethrower and manages to back them away from the rats, he then rolls a drum of gasoline towards the nest and explodes it.

 The power is restored and for some reason they return to the subway car despite the fact there is no reason to believe that there aren’t still more rats running around the tunnels.
 With the help of Paul’s train knowledgeable son they get the subway car to the main station and the waiting gala.
 The party people are a bit put out when it pulls into the station and reveals that one of the cars is full of giant rats munching on some hapless dude.
 One of the bloody rats lunges at the window of the car.
 Freeze Frame.